-- ABET Outcomes expected of graduates of B.Tech / El / program by the time that they graduate: - (a) an ability to apply knowledge of mathematics, science, and engineering - (b) an ability to design and conduct experiments, as well as to analyze and interpret data - (c) an ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability - (d) an ability to function on multidisciplinary teams - (e) an ability to identify, formulate, and solve engineering problems - (f) an understanding of professional and ethical responsibility - (g) an ability to communicate effectively - (h) the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context - (i) a recognition of the need for, and an ability to engage in life-long learning - (j) a knowledge of contemporary issues
+ABET Outcomes expected of graduates of B.Tech / ECE / program by the time that they graduate:

-(k) an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.
+- a.
+An ability to apply knowledge of mathematics, science, and engineering - b.
+An ability to design and conduct experiments, as well as to analyze and interpret data - c.
+An ability to design a hardware and software system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability - d.
+An ability to function on multidisciplinary teams - e.
+An ability to identify, formulate, and solve engineering problems - f.
+An understanding of professional and ethical responsibility - g.
+An ability to communicate effectively - h.
+The broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context - i.
+A recognition of the need for, and an ability to engage in life-long learning - j.
+A knowledge of contemporary issues - k.
+An ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.